giorgio-bendoni/giorgio-bendoni.github.io/_posts/2021-04-05-asset_bubbles.md

 Thirdly, even if a bubble was detectable, central banks could only deploy a contractionary monetary policy by increasing the base rate (the Fed Funds Rate Target in the US).
 However, such a policy would negatively affect investments (and, only later, prices) across the entire economy, not just in the sector in which, allegedly, a bubble is inflating.

-To answer the original questions, central banks are not in a better position than other market participants to detect an asset bubble and, even if they were able to detect it, they do not have a suitable tool to prick it without negatively affecting the entire economy.
+To answer the original questions, central banks should not respond to asset bubbles as they are not in a better position than other market participants to detect it and, even if they were able to detect it, monetary policy does not provide a suitable tool to prick the bubble without negatively affecting the entire economy.